pastee/docs/source/index.md

 We currently have no language bindings, if you'd like to submit one, please open an issue on (Github)[https://github.com/pastee/pastee]

+<aside class="warning">The whole API is HTTPS only.
+If you need HTTP, you'll have to write your own proxy script.</aside>

 # Authentication

 ```shell